 - Since the shape is placed on the canvas by it’s upper lefthand corner, the location of the other corners of the square can be determined by the numbers used for the third and fourth arguments.

 - Example: calling

 rect(50, 50, 100, 100)would have the upper lefthand corner located at 50 X & 50 Y, and the upper righthand corner at 150 X & 50 Y, and the lower righthand corner at 150 X & 150 Y.

 - A perfect square would use the same number for the third and fourth argument.

 - triangle(X location of the shape’s first point, Y location of the shape’s first point, X location of the shape’s second point, Y location of the shape’s second point, X location of the shape’s third point, Y location of the shape’s third point)

 - Unlike ellipses and rectangles, p5.js draws triangles based on the coordinates of all three of the shape’s corner points.
-You can place these point coordinate pairs in any order you’d like, but it is best to image drawing the shape on the canvas moving from left to right or right to left in order to keep track of the point coordinates in your head.
+You can place these point coordinate pairs in any order you’d like, but it is best to imagine drawing the shape on the canvas moving from left to right or right to left in order to keep track of the point coordinates in your head.
 A good practice is leaving a comment in your code to identify the order of your corners.

 - arc(X location of the shape’s center, Y location of the shape’s center, Total Width of the shape, Total Height of the shape, Start of the arc’s perimeter, Stop of the arc’s perimeter)